Approximating the Distribution of the Median and other Robust Estimators on Uncertain Data: Introduction

-Another goal may be to then construct another single-point estimator of these distributions: the median of these median distributions.
-In $\b{R}^1$ we can show that this process is stable up to $\cost(m_Q, Q)$ where $m_Q$ is the resulting single-point estimate.
-However, in either case, we also show that such single point estimates are not stable with respect to the weights in the median distribution, and then hence not stable with respect to the probability of any possible location of an uncertain point.
+Another goal may be to then construct a single-point estimator of these distributions: the median of these median distributions.
+In $\bb{R}^1$ we can show that this process is stable up to $\cost(m_Q, Q)$ where $m_Q$ is the resulting single-point estimate.
+However, we also show that already in $\bb{R}^1$ such estimators are not stable with respect to the weights in the median distribution, and hence not stable with respect to the probability of any possible location of an uncertain point.
 That is, infinitesimal changes to such probabilities can greatly change the location of the single-point estimator.
 As such, we argue the approximate median distribution (which is stable with respect to these changes) is the best robust representation of such data.